Land of Lemurs

 Madagascar is the fourth largest island in the world.
-Within its 226.66 square miles, or 587.04 square kilometers, reside a variety of interesting geographical regions.
-Its coastal plains meet the ocean, while in the center of the country rise high mountains and plateaus.
-The temperature varies little throughout the year, and the country has a low of 50°F in July to a high of 82°F in January.
+Within its 226,658 square miles (587,041 square kilometers) lie a variety of interesting geographical regions.
+Its shoreline gives way to coastal plains, while its center holds high mountains and plateaus.
+Its temperature varies little throughout the year, averaging a low of 50°F in July and a high of 82°F in January.

 The many ecosystems of the island make it one of the most biodiverse countries in the world.
 Here can be found approximately five percent of all plant and animal species known to humanity, with 80 percent of them native to Madagascar.
 Of particular fascination to scientists are the native lemurs.
 The nearly 100 species of lemur live in the wild only in Madagascar, and if it were not for this remote island, they probably would not exist.